deepak1691/sixweekProject/README.md

 # sixweekProject
-this is my intrenship repo
+this is my intrenship repo.